Tuition deposit waived for Aboriginal learners

 Instead, applicants will be invited by the program to share their personal story with a small NAIT committee, which includes an Aboriginal community member from NAIT.
 Your story can be provided as a written or oral submission.
 It’s your opportunity to answer a series of questions that provide insight into the things that are important to you, any challenges you have overcome, and what you have learned through your experiences.
 We encourage you to be true to yourself and provide specific examples.

 A small committee will read or watch your story.
-This committee will then invite you to join them for an in-person conversation so they can learn more about you and your experiences.
+This committee will then invite you to join them for a conversation so they can learn more about you and your experiences.

-Personal story invitations and in-person conversations will be offered 3 times a year – in January, March and May.
+For programs with a fall start, personal story and committee conversation invitations will be offered 3 times a year – in November, March and May.
+Timelines for personal story conversations for winter intakes are still being determined.
 The timing of your invitations will be based on when your completed application was submitted.

 How do I qualify?